-Most employers that sponsor self-insured plans will also be considered large employers and are therefore subject to both Sections 6055 and 6056 reporting requirements.
-Such employers may combine their two reports into one by using Forms 1094-C and 1095-C and completing all three sections of Form 1095-C. Such employers also need to distribute a copy of Form 1095-C or a substitute to all covered employees.
+Most employers that sponsor self-insured (including level-funded) plans will also be considered large employers and are therefore subject to both Sections 6055 and 6056 reporting requirements.
+Such employers may combine their two reports into one by using Forms 1094-C and 1095-C and completing all three sections of Form 1095-C. Such employers must also distribute a copy of Form 1095-C or a substitute to all covered employees.